 When AZA’s leadership team set forth on expanding our autism therapies and services into Maricopa County’s West Valley, a run-of-the-mill, average facility was never a consideration.
 Led by AZA Founder and President, Dr. Aaron Blocher-Rubin, we held a vision of a state-of-the-art center that would integrate best practices, innovations and elevate autism therapy services across the state of Arizona.

-With an expected opening date in the spring of 2023, AZA’s West Valley Center, located in Avondale near the I-10, has multiple rooms, spacious grounds and highlights and features including:
+With an expected opening date in the spring of 2023, AZA’s West Valley Center, located in Avondale near the I-10, has multiple rooms, spacious grounds and highlights and features:

 - Therapy rooms which have windows, cameras, and open doors to promote total transparency, collaboration, parent involvement, and child-led therapy treatment

 - Modern lighting system that adjusts blue light during the day and promotes better sleep

 - Natural light through skylight solar tubes in the central hallway

 - Functional bathrooms equipped with showers, changing tables for all sizes, and a washer and dryer

 - Controlled access security system to ensure all guests are authorized and clients are safe

 - Architectural design features four themed “neighborhood” areas of the building with a central cubby area for backpacks

 Numerous autism treatment therapies will take place in our well-planned facility; each room with its own purpose to provide our clients individualized supports.